kenchan0226/dual_view_review_sum/README.md

 ## Training

+- Compute and export the class distribution on the training set, which will be used by the training script.
+`python3 compute_rating_stat.py -data_dir datasets/processed_reviews_Sports_and_Outdoors_5 -split train`

 - Script for training a word2vec embedding on the training set:
 `python3 train_word2vec.py -data datasets/processed_reviews_Sports_and_Outdoors_5 -path word_embeddings/sport_and_outdoors -dim 128`